mzampetakis/home-assistant-setup/README.md

 At the [configuration-files](/configuration-files) page, a list of the available configuration files I use can be found for reference.

+## Application

+Other devices such as smart phones and laptops can be added to HA as integrations.
+Using this way, various automations and scenes can be setup using information fetched from these devices.
+More details about the application integration can be found at the [Application](/application) page.

 ## Add ons

-HA OS supports various addons that allow the user to extend the functionality around Home Assistant by installing additional applications.
+HA supports various addons that allow the user to extend the functionality around Home Assistant by installing additional applications.

 At the [addons](/addons) page there is a list  of the add ons that I have used in the past (or currently using) and find pretty useful